lungoruscello/WorldPopPy/README.md

 * Fetch data for any region by passing GeoDataFrames, country codes, or geographic bounding boxes.
 * Easy handling of raster time-series through integration with [`xarray`](https://docs.xarray.dev/en/stable/).
-* Parallel data downloads with automatic retries, local caching, and dry-run logic.
+* Parallel data downloads with automatic retry logic, local caching, and dry-run support.
+* Searchable data manifest, allowing you to quickly find WorldPop products of interest.
 * Optimisations to handle large country rasters, including automatic spatial subsetting and optional lazy loading with Dask.
-* Searchable data manifest, allowing you to quickly find WorldPop products of interest.

 ## Installation